galactickem/dsa/README.md

 # Data Structures and Algorithms

-Data Structures and Algorithms Practice using Python
+The repository contains Data Structures and Algorithms coding exercises using Python.